 Most people who attend a trade show are a bit overwhelmed when entering the doors to the show.
 There s so much to see and do.
 And all of the exhibitors are competing for attention from the attendees.
 Certainly large custom exhibits will be noticed quickly, along with those trade show displays in prime locations, as well as the ones that have something up above the booth that is seen when people scan the showroom.
 But a successful display does not necessarily need to be the biggest or most glamorous in the show.

 There are other factors that are certain to get attention.
-For a company with a display in the show, what truly matters is what the staffing does and says and what is offered.
-The task is to narrow down the visitor’s attention – to focus consideration – on just your display and your message; to get the visitor involved, to the exclusion of all else.
+For a company with an exhibit display in the show, what truly matters is what the staffing does and says and what is offered.
+The task is to narrow down the visitor s attention to focus consideration on just your display and your message; to get the visitor involved, to the exclusion of all else.
 That factor above all will prove the effectiveness of the display, and will highly determine results.

 What sorts of things can the staffing do, then?
 Here are 5 good ways to entice people to your display and help to focus their attention:

 - Be prepared with a novel (unique or special) greeting and a useful giveaway